Free Ground Shipping Over $100

 Why Choose Hatching Time for Your Chicken Treats?

-We offer organic, easy-to-serve treats like BSFL, cracked corn, and chick grit, designed to:
+We offer organic, easy-to-serve treats like BSFL, Treats for Chickens and chick grit, made to:

 How Often Should You Feed Treats to Your Chicks?

-While treats like Black Soldier Fly Larvae or chopped greens are a fun way to bond with your flock and boost nutrition, moderation is key.
-Chicks and young chickens require a precise balance of nutrients for healthy bone development, feather growth, and immune function—all of which come from their high-quality starter feed.
-Overdoing treats can dilute their intake of these essentials, leading to deficiencies or stunted growth.
+While some treats like Black Soldier Fly Larvae or chopped greens are always a fun way to bond with your flock and boost their nutrition, moderation is key.
+Chicks and young chickens especially require a precise and balanced set of nutrients for healthy bone growth, feather development, and immune function—all of which should come from their high-quality starter feed.
+Since over-doing treats can lead to a dilution of their intake of these essential nutrients it can lead to deficiencies or even stunted growth.

-This approach ensures treats stay supplemental, allowing starter feed to remain the dietary foundation while still providing variety and enrichment.
+This helps make sure treats stay supplemental, allowing starter feed to stay as the dietary foundation while still giving them variety and enrichment time.

 Feeding Chicks the Right Way: A Healthy Chicken Diet Starts Here